ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-3-continuing-mires-end.md

 ### Age of Umbra Social Context
 - **Magic Stigma**: "Magic is feared and misunderstood" in this setting
-- **Divine Magic Caution**: Open displays of healing magic can cause social problems
+- **Enforced Secrecy**: Party members willing to use threats to maintain magical concealment
+- **Social Intimidation**: Augustus's subtle threats show serious consequences for magical exposure
+- **Community Support**: Vaerenth backing Augustus suggests widespread agreement on secrecy
+- **Fascination vs. Fear**: Davirith impressed by magic, but forced to stay silent about it
-- **Cultural Sensitivity**: Even helpful magic should be used discretely
+- **Cultural Sensitivity**: Even helpful magic must be hidden from general population
-- **Social Dynamics**: Augustus's protective warning shows awareness of magical prejudice

 ### Community Dynamics
 - **Davirith's Importance**: Settlement genuinely needs his expertise and presence